-To submit an idea to the Genes in Space contest, your students will answer just four questions online:
+To submit an idea to the Genes in Space contest, your students will answer seven questions, 4 of which, the bolded questions, are scored during the judging process:

-- 1. Describe the scientific problem that you propose to address.
+- 1. Describe your project in tweetable form (140 characters) - 2.
+Describe the scientific problem that you propose to address.
 What is the question you are trying to answer?
 What makes it significant, relevant, or interesting?
-(200 words) - 2.
+(200 words) - 3.
 State your hypothesis.
-What are your objectives and possible outcomes?
-(200 words) - 3.
-Explain how the unique environment aboard the International Space Station is required to test your hypothesis.
+What are your objectives?
+(200 words) - 4.
+Explain how the unique environment aboard the ISS is required to test your hypothesis.
 What conditions of the space station are essential for your research?
-(200 words) - 4.
+(200 words) - 5.
 Outline your experimental plan.
 How will you use PCR to test your hypothesis?
-Specify for example: the samples you will analyze, controls that you will use, and the possible experimental outcomes?
-(200 words)
+Specify for example: the samples you will analyze, controls that you will use, and the possible experimental outcomes.
+(200 words) - 6.
+How did you hear about Genes in Space? - 7.
+Citations